revilowaldow/BITC/Factions/Silver Company.md

 In partnership with the organisation [[Tower of Eyes]] Founded a long time ago to investigate magic
 Help control new ways
-Formed after the Helviti inqus
+Formed after the Helviti inquisition were found to be unable to handle supernatural affaris

+Silver company pursues economic goals

 Has a facility called [[The Pit]] for item research